 At the end of his Secondary Four year, he looked through a small diary, where he had conscientiously recorded all his sports activities, from athletics trials to football friendlies to hockey training and competitive matches.
-"I found Second POUTCANDING TO BE OUTCANDING to do some form of sport every day for that year," he says.
-"There is something exhilarating about sports, both on the field and as a spectator
+"I found that, except for three days, I had managed to do some form of sport every day for that year," he says.